 Hemp can do a lot, but it can’t get you “high.”
 Because hemp varieties contains virtually zero [less than 0.3%] tetra-hydrocannabinol (THC), your body processes it faster than you can smoke it.
 Meaning trying to use hemp to put you on cloud nine will only put you in bed with a migraine!
 This is one of many false assumptions about hemp that has long hindered it's growth within our country, click here for a list of the most common misconceptions about hemp.

-WHY IS HEMP ILLEGAL?
+WHY WAS HEMP MADE ILLEGAL?

 In 1937, the Marijuana Tax Act strictly regulated the cultivation and sale of all cannabis varieties.
 The Controlled Substances Act of 1970 classified all forms of cannabis -- including hemp -- as a Schedule I drug, making it illegal to grow it in the United States.
 This is why we’re forced to import hemp from other countries as long as it contains scant levels of THC -- (0.3% is the regulation for hemp cultivation in the Europe and Canada).
 As a result of this long-term prohibition, many people have forgotten the uses of hemp and continue to misidentify the crop with its cannabis cousin, marijuana.